-A local woman was sitting in the driver’s seat of her family Toyota Sequoia, stopped for a red light at an intersection near the University of Oregon campus.
+A local woman was sitting in the driver’s seat of her family Toyota Sequoia stopped for a red light at an intersection near the University of Oregon campus.
 She was rear-ended by a Cadillac driven by an underinsured motorist.
 It was a modest speed impact, but she immediately started to experience headaches.
 The accident had caused a permanent brain injury.

 The insurance company for the negligent Cadillac driver settled, and then we asked our client’s own insurance company to pay the balance of her losses.
-Her family had paid for a $1,000,000 underinsured motorist insurance policy.
-The insurance company refused to pay anything for her losses, and refused to submit the matter to arbitration, instead forcing her into a jury trial.
+Her family had paid for a $1,000,000 underinsured motorist insurance policy, but her insurance company refused to pay anything for her losses.
+She was forced into a jury trial.
 At trial, the insurance company asked the jury to give no benefits under the insurance policy.
-Instead, the jury returned a verdict in her favor, in the amount of $1,020,000.
+Instead, the jury returned a verdict in her favor.

 As with most brain injuries, our client still suffers the effects of this accident and will the remainder of her life.

 An Advocate for Brain Injury Survivors and Their Families

 Don’s experience working for clients with brain injuries has provided many insights into the nature of brain injuries and the daily lives led by those with brain injuries.
 He has presented on the subject of representing brain-injured people to the Brain Injury Alliance of Oregon, an organization dedicated to brain injury research and prevention, and has written on the subject for the Oregon Trial Lawyers Association.

 “People have no idea that I suffered a brain injury.
 From the outside, everything looks normal, but inside it is a different story.
 We need to help shed light on these invisible conditions.”
 Julie Sherman, Don Corson’s client.